 Namaskar to all travelers of #XploreBharat where we religiously believe in India tourism tagline of “Atithi Devo Bhava”

-Hope you had fun visiting different part of Incredible India till date, where in North we went to Wagah in Punjab, unique museum in Delhi, and Planned city Chandigarh, then we turned our travel to Western India to peek into Vibrant Gujrat at Dwarka, and the incredible state of India in Pink city Jaipur Rajasthan, We even traveled to South India to see Kanhangad in The God’s own Country Kerala and Enchanting Tamilnadu at Ooty, and yesterday we went to MagnificentNortheast in Halfway to Heaven in Shillong, and being Sunday to have some more fun we visited Hampi in Karnataka with Sanjota and now I happily receive the baton for this #XploreBharat blog train from Sanjota to take it further where I will take you to Madhya Pradesh known as The Heart of Incredible India.
+From Wagah in Punjab(North) to unique museum in Delhi, and Planned city Chandigarh.
+Towards West a peek into Vibrant Gujrat at Dwarka, and the incredible state of India in Pink city Jaipur Rajasthan.
+We took a turn to South India to see Kanhangad in The God’s Own Country Kerala and Enchanting Tamilnadu at Ooty.
+We even experienced MagnificentNortheast in Halfway to Heaven in Shillong and being Sunday to have some more fun we visited Hampi in Karnataka with Sanjota.
+Now I happily receive the baton for this #XploreBharat blog train from Sanjota to take it further where I will take you to Madhya Pradesh known as The Heart of Incredible India.

 I was born in the city of temples Ujjain, the mahakaal nagari of Madhya Pradesh.
 This Mahamrityunjay dwar on Indore-Ujjain road is a welcome gate to this city of temples.
-I have endless stories about Ujjain but today I will take you all to Maheshwar, which was the capital of the Malwa during the Maratha Holkar reign till 6 January 1818, before it was shifted to Indore.
+I have endless stories about Ujjain but today I will take you all to Maheshwar.
+Maheshwar use to be the capital of the Malwa during the Maratha Holkar reign till 6 January 1818, before it was shifted to Indore.

-Let me tell you how Maheshwar happened to me, I love handloom sarees and Maheshwar is home to unique and beautiful Maheshwari saris, so this time when I was in Ujjain, I planned a visit to Maheshwar to purchase Maheshwari saree and this took me to this astounding place.
-After coming here I came to know that several Bollywood movies were shot here.
-The famous ghats of Maheshwar came rolling in Bony Kapoor’s production Tevar, in the movie’s introductory song with the actress, also the movie Aśoka, and of course Shooting Location of PADMAN Film directed by R.Balki starring Akshay Kumar, was none other than Maheshwar.
+Furthermore, I came to know that several Bollywood movies were shot here.
+The famous ghats of Maheshwar came rolling in Bony Kapoor’s production Tevar, in the movie’s introductory song with the actress.
+Also, the movie Aśoka, and of course Shooting Location of PADMAN Film directed by R.Balki starring Akshay Kumar, was none other than Maheshwar.

 महेश्वर शहर मध्य प्रदेश के खरगौन ज़िले में स्थित है। यह नगर नर्मदा नदी के उत्तरी तट पर स्थित है। शहर आज़ादी से पहले होल्कर वंश के मराठा शासकों के इंदौर राज्य की राजधानी था। इस शहर का नाम ‘महेश्वर’ भगवान शिव के ही एक अन्य नाम ‘महेश’ के आधार पर पड़ा है। अतः महेश्वर का शाब्दिक अर्थ है- “भगवान शिव का घर”। इस शहर को महिष्मती नाम से भी जाना जाता था। महेश्वर का रामायण और महाभारत में भी उल्लेख है। देवी अहिल्याबाई होलकर के कालखंड में बनाए गए यहाँ के घाट सुंदर हैं और इनका प्रतिबिंब नदी में और खूबसूरत दिखाई देता है। इंदौर से 90 की.मी. की दुरी पर “नर्मदा नदी” के किनारे बसा यह खुबशुरत पर्यटन स्थल म.प्र. शासन द्वारा “पवित्र नगरी” का दर्जा प्राप्त है, अपने आप में कला, धार्मिक, संस्कृतिक, व एतिहासिक महत्व को समेटे यह शहर लगभग 2500 वर्ष पुराना हैं |